dmills101/STAT-8320-Group-Project/README.md

 ## Original Dataset
 The Moosavi et al. (2023) dataset US Accidents (2016 - 2023): A Countrywide Traffic Accident Dataset was analyzed for this project sourced from https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents.
 The file cannot be directly loaded into this Repo due to the size of the file and limitations of GitHub.
+However, it can be directly downloaded through the provided link.

 ## Source Code
 All coding was performed in Python stored in a Jupyter Notebook.
 Every seciton is commented on what was being performed.
 Additionally all library functions imported are consolidated at the top of the file.